Sketchware-Pro/Sketchware-Pro-Website/docs/course/intro.md

 :::warning Course is incomplete

 Hello, while the content of the course is valid, you should know that it is still being written.
 Taking the course in its current condition will not get you a certificate.
 Even so, the course has a lot to teach right now aswell!
-It should be completely written by May 2025.
+So feel free to take it as is :)

 :::